-There are four possible protocols for a connection:
+There are the possible protocols for a connection:

-jdbc:mysql:loadbalance:is for configuring load balancing.
+jdbc:mysql:loadbalance:is for load-balancing JDBC connections.
 See Section 3.8.3, “Configuring Load Balancing with Connector/J” for details.

-jdbc:mysql:replication:is for configuring a replication setup.
-See Section 3.8.4, “Configuring Master/Slave Replication with Connector/J” for details.
+jdbc:mysql:replication:is for JDBC replication connections.
+See Section 3.8.4, “Configuring Source/Replica Replication with Connector/J” for details.

 Depending on the situation, the

 part may consist simply of a host name, or it can be a complex

 structure consisting of various elements like multiple host

 names, port numbers, host-specific properties, and user

 Single-host connections without adding host-specific properties:

 port.
 This is an example of a simple single-host connection URL: